 An external encoder is a software that specializes in handling video and audio sources and streaming them to a streaming server, in our case, SlideSync.
-But you could very well use the same software to stream the same content to Youtube just by changing a few settings.
+But you could very well use the same software to stream the same content to YouTube Live just by changing a few settings.

 There are many options to choose from when deciding on a good external encoder.
 Luckily, one of the top encoder out there is free and open source:

 Streaming with OBS StudioEncoders are very advanced programs and you could write a book about all the options.
 In fact, it's been done.

 Below is a very limited tutorial of how to set up OBS Studio for a basic webcast.

 - Preview.
 What you see here is what your users will get when you hit "Start Stream".

 - Scenes.
 A stream usually involves more than one source.
 For example: video and sound.
 A scene is a bundle of sources that work together.
 More on that further down.

 - Sources: what sources are in that scene.

 - Mixer: Which microphones are in use right now